matteocrippa/awesome-swift/README.md

 ### Utility

-*Some interesting utility that help you in your projects*
+*Some interesting utilities that help you in your projects*

 * [__](https://github.com/lotz84/__.swift) - Underscore.js power in your Swift projects.
 * [AwesomeCache](https://github.com/aschuch/AwesomeCache) - manage cache easy in your swift project.